 In conclusion… it ultimately comes down to creating a well-rounded experience.
 Telltale’s experience sets out with an objective… to make you feel the weight of parenthood during an apocalypse (Season 1), or how to deal with being a child whose lost their innocence (Season 2).
 Both seasons are an emotional rollercoaster.
 I can only describe AMC’s TWD as a soap opera occasionally interrupted by zombie action sequences.
 It’s certainly doing something right, as it’s one of AMC’s highest rated shows, but I think the new spinoff series ought to aim a little higher.

-I believe that Telltale proved that the viewers want a story about zombies, but they need a story with heart.
+All in all, I believe that Telltale proved that the viewers like a story about zombies, but they love a story with heart.